Exporting guide to Norway

 Planned projects and developments

-Norwegian oil and gas companies export globally, with the renewables energy sector also in high demand.
+Norwegian energy companies export globally, with the renewables energy sector also in high demand.
 Suppliers to Norwegian companies can expect their products and services to be re-exported to destinations other than Norway.

 Innovation